haithembenhalima/Smart_chicken_coop_IoT/README.md

-# Smart_chicken_coop_IoT
+# Smart Chicken Coop
-An IoT simulation of a Samrt chicken coop using ESP32 and Blynk
+This project is a simple training in the field of the Internet of Things, with the multiple sensors and actuators.
+The idea is to simulate a smart chicken coop with the multiple sensors and link this sensors using the application mobile to see: Temperature, Humidity, Distances...